 Dentists recommend that you brush your teeth at least twice a day for two minutes at a time.
 Knowing how long you’ve been brushing is a breeze with electric toothbrushes, since most brushes come with an automatic timer.
 You won’t have to keep track of your brushing time because the brush will tell you when to stop.

 While electric toothbrushes are more expensive, you do get what you pay for.
 An electric toothbrush that is properly cared for can last for years and be an effective dental health tool (provided you stay on top of changing the brush bristles).
 You may go through dozens of manual toothbrushes over the course of a few years, whereas you’ll only need to own one electric toothbrush.

 Related: 5 Things You Never Knew About Plaque

-Want to learn more about which type of toothbrush is right for you?
+Want to learn more about manual vs electric toothbrush benefits?
 Schedule an appointment at Imagine Dental by calling 480-893-7733.
 Our dentists can give you the knowledge and tools you need to improve your dental health and keep your smile bright and clean for years to come.